Communities Worldwide Unite Through Learning

 What’s in the Curriculum?

 - Yearly curriculum features text-based classes on an annual theme.
-This year, the theme is “Under the Same Sky: The Earth is Full of Your Creations“.
+This year, the theme is “Speaking Volumes“.

-- Six units for adults; two for school children.
+- Study guides organized into topical units for adults, school children and preschoolers.
 Each unit has text sources, activities, teachers’ guides and discussion questions.

-- Our materials are available in English, Hebrew, Russian, Spanish, French and German.
+- Our materials will be made available in English, Hebrew, Russian and Spanish.
+Translations into French and German are also in the works.

 - The PJ Library contributes early childhood curricula (in English) for learning-based activities that involve the whole family.